gomorpheus/morpheus-docs/_build/html/_sources/provisioning/virtual_images/virtual_images.rst.txt

 User Images
 ^^^^^^^^^^^

-Typically {morpheus} does not have sufficient metatdata to successfully provision synced User Images.
+Typically |morpheus| does not have sufficient metatdata to successfully provision synced User Images.
 After integrating clouds and User Images have synced, it is highly recommended to configure the images prior to provisioning.

 **To edit and configure an existing Virtual Image:**